Mayor's Office of Transportation and Sustainability

 Livable Nashville Committee

-Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA has adopted its new 25-year strategic master plan, nMotion2016,which envisions a comprehensive regional system that tracks with population growth.
+Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA adopted its 25-year strategic master plan, nMotion2016,which envisions a comprehensive regional system that tracks with population growth.
 The community had the opportunity to weigh in with priorities and preferences for how the Middle Tennessee region should invest in mass transit service and infrastructure over the short, mid, and long-term.
 Moving the Music City details Mayor Barry's vision for near-term implementation of nMotion in Davidson County, including a dedicated revenue-source for transit capital and operations. nMotion's High Capacity Briefing Book outlines the challenges and opportunities around implementing fixed-guideway rapid transit on five of Nashville's historic pikes.

 Plan to Play

 Plan to Play, the strategic master plan for Metro parks and greenways, was adopted in 2017 and provides a ten-year vision to sustainably meet Nashville's needs for park land, greenways, community centers, and sports facilities.
 Goals and recommendations fall under the categories of: Land, Facilities, Programs, Operations, and Funding the Future

 Mayor Barry's Bicycle & Pedestrian Advisory Committee (BPAC) advises the Mayor and her Office of Transportation and Sustainability on furthering Metro's goal of promoting bicycling and walking as a safe, convenient, accepted form of transportation.
 BPAC meets the third Wednesday of every other month, 4-6PM in the Development Services Conference room, first floor of the Metro Office building at 800 2nd Ave S. BPAC Meetings are open to interested citizens and offer an opportunity for public comment.

 GEAR UP 2020